Devanshshah1309/hack4good-2024/README.md

 Once created, you should see it in the list of opportunities, as shown below:

 ![Updated Opportunities](./assets/updated-opportunities.png)

+To manage a particular opportunity, simply click on the opportunity name to view all the details and manage the registrations.

 ### Approve Volunteer Registrations